novalabsxyz/devdocs/blockchain/api/api-hotspots.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Lists all blockchain transactions that the given hotspot was involved in.This route is paged using a `cursor`.
+Lists all blockchain transactions that the given hotspot was involved in.
+This route is paged using a `cursor`.
 {% endapi-method-description %}

 {% api-method-spec %}